payu-india/CMS-Chatbot/docs/Offerings/introduction-refunds/index.md

 A refund can either be full or partial:

 * **Full refund**: 100% of the amount paid is returned to your customer.
-* **Instant refund**: If the instant refund is enabled for you, the refunds are completed within 5 minutes of the refund request.
 * **Partial refund** – The amount you received will be returned to the customer.
 Multiple partial refunds can be made until the full amount has been refunded.

 ## How to get a refund from various PayU India products?